What's Not to Like about the Cote d'Azur

 More CHIC than Paris, cheaper than Milan and with over 3,000 hours of coastal sunshine every year – what’s not to like about the Côte d’Azur?

-In the fact the entire South East of France, taking in Eze, Nice, Villefranche sur Mer, Antibes, Cap d’Ail, Mandelieu, Cannes, Valbonne, Le Lavandou, Ramatuelle and Mougins has become one of the most sought after destinations for anyone wishing to relocate.
+In fact, the entire southeast of France, taking in Eze, Nice, Villefranche-sur-Mer, Antibes, Cap d’Ail, Mandelieu, Cannes, Valbonne, Le Lavandou, Ramatuelle and Mougins has become one of the most sought-after destinations for anyone wishing to relocate.

 Blue Côte d’Azur

-Less than three hours from Paris by TGV train and under seven from London Waterloo, the are also boasts an excellent motorway network linking it to other French regions and beyond to Italy and Switzerland, and with budget airlines operating throughout the UK, is well served with airports at Nice, Marseille and Beziers.
+Less than three hours from Paris by TGV train and under seven hours from London Waterloo, it also boasts an excellent motorway network linking it to other French regions and beyond to Italy and Switzerland.
+With budget airlines operating throughout the UK, it is well served with airports at Nice, Marseille and Beziers.
 Whatever your property requirements, we’re confident we can meet them.
 Luxury, secluded villas, penthouses, modern style dwellings, farmhouses, traditional stone houses, investment properties, all within a variety of settings.

 Over 40 kms of sandy beaches litter the Côte d’Azur to the Camargue coastline, mountains, the Mercantour National Park to the Rhone river delta, from the Barre des Ecrins to the Marseille calanques, a rich and unrivalled historical heritage, trendy ports including St Tropez and Toulon, smaller coastal villages including Bandol, Cassis and La Ciotat dotted in-between offering a warm welcome to the many visitors who arrive by boat throughout the year.

-An important trading post to this day, the Phocean city of Marseille was founded around 600BC before the Romans left behind their ‘La Provincia Romana’ legacy including arenas, amphitheatres, archaeological sites, triumphal arches, aqueducts and bridges.
+Sporting opportunities abound too, including, as you may expect, a host of water sports, fishing, riding, walking, cycling and 19 picturesque golf courses.
+An important trading post to this day, the Phocean city of Marseille was founded around 600BC before the Romans left behind their ‘La Provincia Romana’ legacy, including arenas, amphitheatres, archaeological sites, triumphal arches, aqueducts and bridges.

 Between Sea and Ski